Alxtexh/BCIVerification/README.md

   Note: This institute email and password in the .env file will be used to log in as Institute inside the app.

 ### Running the project
+**If using cli ganache ensure the cli runs**
+ '''sh
+  ganache-cli
+  '''
+  **must run on a separate terminal**

-1. Use local ganache app/ Use CLI ganache any of your choice(Add the truffle.js file to a new workspace)
+1. Use local ganache app/ Use CLI ganache any of your choice(Add the truffle-config.js file to a new workspace)
     ```sh
     npm install -g truffle
     ```